 1. Mount Evans Scenic and Historic Byway

 As the highest paved road in North America, the Mount Evans Road rises to a height of 14,130 feet above sea level.
 Begin your trip in the historic mining town of Idaho Springs.
 From town, travel south on Highway 103 to the junction of Highway 5, the entrance to Mount Evans Road.
 Groves of pine trees first greet you on this section, but gradually give way once the timberline is breeched.
 Riding along the exposed mountainside, you'll get a magnificent view of glacier-cut valleys and a seemingly endless horizon of sharp rocky peaks.
 Mountain goats and bighorn sheep are often seen grazing roadside.
 Be aware: the guardrails disappear up here, so caution is advised as you traverse the switchbacks to the top.
+(Read about other famous Colorado peaks).

 Distance: 28 miles (one way)